The Hierarchy of Fat Loss

 In conclusion, you can use this guide if you are ever stuck or have hit a plateau with your training.
 If you are not getting the results you want then look at this table and see if you are doing each element in order, if not, then get the basics right and the results will follow.

 A better option still, is to enlist the help of an expert in the field.
-At Body Solutions London we have designed and written personal training and nutrition plans for hundreds of people from all walks of life, to ensure that they don’t waste time with their training and get the best results possible.
+I have designed and written personal training and nutrition plans for hundreds of people from all walks of life, to ensure that they don’t waste time with their training and get the best results possible.
+Don’t hesitate to contact for additional support.